georgesutphin/MCB585-2023/_episodes/02-oyo-R-data-types-in-depth.md

 In R's memory, these factors are represented by numbers (1, 2, 3).
 This is better than using simple integer labels because factors are self describing:

 `"low"`, `"medium"`, and `"high"`" is more descriptive than `1`, `2`, `3`.
 Which is low?
 You would not necessarily be able to tell with just integer data.
 Factors have this information built in.
-It is particularly helpful when there are many levels.
+It is particularly helpful when there are many levels, such as a **factor** vector containing the unique patient identifiers for a data set containing several thousand patients.

 &nbsp;
 #### Adding elements to factors